 For the most part, Depression is considered a chronic illness that requires long-term treatment, much like diabetes or high blood pressure.
 Some people may only experience one episode of depression, although the majority of individuals experience repeated episodes of the depressive symptoms throughout their life.

-Appropriate diagnosis and treatment is often effective in reducing even severe symptoms of depression resulting in improved mood and the abilitiy to return to full activity level within weeks.
+Appropriate diagnosis and treatment is often effective in reducing even severe symptoms of depression resulting in improved mood and the ability to return to full activity level

 Symptoms of depression include:

 Loss of interest in normal daily activities

 Trouble focusing or concentrating

 Difficulty making decisions

 Unexplained physical problems, such as back pain or headaches